 This has been a strange year so far.
-To put it mildly.
-But let’s ignore the elephant in the room (ahem, pandemic) for now and take a look at content instead.
+But let’s ignore the elephant in the room (ahem, pandemic) and take a look at content instead.

 A recent online Meltwater Comms Collective event by PR Moment* delved into this topic.
 Here are the main take away points from some of the leaders in communications: